egemon/helsi/README.md

 Run npm install,
-run npm start
+run npm start,
-server is not ready, api calls is not ready
+server is not ready,
+api calls is not ready